Clyde013/Deep-Equilibrium-BERT/.ipynb_checkpoints/README-checkpoint.md

 Copy [deep equilibrium model](https://arxiv.org/pdf/1909.01377.pdf) implementation.
 Github [here](https://github.com/locuslab/deq).
 Can probably reference the [Julia blogpost](https://julialang.org/blog/2021/10/DEQ/) for theoretical understanding, then implement with torchdyn library.

+It seems like the residual connection in the roberta model is in [RobertaSelfOutput](https://github.com/huggingface/transformers/blob/v4.19.2/src/transformers/models/roberta/modeling_roberta.py#L286).
+Might have to subclass and rewrite everything up until RobertaLayer to accept the residual inputs from solver.

 # TODO

 ## URGENT